couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-6]

-The solution is on the `workshop/query_views` branch.
+You'll see the complete solution in the equivalent files in the `finished` directory.

 At this point, we could pass the result enumerator to an ArrayAdapter or RecyclerViewAdapter to display the lists on screen.